qasim/Airstream/README.md

 var name: String
 ```

 The AirPlay server's receiver name.
-This is what is shown to Apple devices when they go to connect to your Airstream. `"My Airstream"` by default.
+This is what is shown to devices when they go to connect to your AirPlay server. `"My Airstream"` by default.

 -